What Is an Appraisal?

 Appraisers become very familiar with the subdivisions in which they work.
 They thoroughly understand the value of certain features to the people of that area.
 Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the subject being appraised.
 Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to putting a value on features of homes in Ferndale and Oakland, Property Valuation Group is second to none.
 This approach to value is commonly awarded the most importance when an appraisal is for a home purchase.

 A third method of valuing a property is sometimes used when an area has a measurable number of renter occupied properties.
 In this situation, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to derive the current value.

 The Bottom Line

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Property Valuation Group will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+The bottom line is, an appraiser from Property Valuation Group will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.